 New findings reveal many different structural models, which can eventually lead to developing more targeted antiviral vaccines.

 New research reveals that the way viruses were perceived in terms of their architecture will need to be retooled, because they are actually structured in many more patterns than previously understood.
-The findings could have significant impact on how they are classified, our understanding of how they form, evolve and infect hosts, and strategies to identify ways to design vaccines to target them.
+The findings could have a significant impact on how they are classified, our understanding of how they form, evolve, and infect hosts, and strategies to identify ways to design vaccines to target them.

 In the 1950s and ’60s, as scientists began to obtain high-resolution images of viruses, they discovered the detailed structure of the capsid – an outer protective layer composed of multiple copies of the same protein – which protects the virus’ genetic material.
 The majority of viruses have capsids that are typically quasi-spherical and display icosahedral symmetry – like a 20-sided dice for instance.